GigaSpaces-ProfessionalServices/CSM-Magic-Tools/Cluster_Management_Tools/README.md

 ##### IMPORTANT
 Edit **start_gs.sh & stop_gs.sh** scripts and make sure the path to the **gs.sh** is correct.
 In our case the GigaSpaces packages was extracted in **/opt/** folder
-First we install and configure the software and the scripts on the management server and tne copy them to the rest of the hosts

 Copy **start_gs.sh  stop_gs.sh** scripts to **/usr/local/bin** folder.
 Make both files executable